alisonalvezz/holbertonschool-sorting_algorithms/README.md

 void selection_sort(int *array, size_t size);
 ```
 In this task we have to write a function that sorts an array of integers in ascending order using *Selection sort* algorithm.
+It first checks if the array is valid (not NULL) and if its size is not zero.
+Then, it iterates through the array, finding the index of the minimum element starting from the current index.
+If a smaller element is found, it swaps it with the element at the current index.
+The print_array function is called to display the array after each swap.
+If the array is NULL or its size is zero, the function returns without performing any sorting.
 We have writed in the file [0-2](https://github.com/alisonalvezz/holbertonschool-sorting_algorithms/blob/main/2-O) the Big O notations of the time complexity of *Selection sort* with one notation per line.
 - Best case O(n^2)
 - Average case O(n^2)